tinesoft/ng-browser-update/README.md

 angular.module('myApp', ['ngBrowserUpdate']);
 ```

-and then just add an `browser-updae`:
+and then just add an `browser-update` tag:

 ```
 <browser-update></browser-update>